 The highest risk to Keltbray Group is through our temporary staff whom are recruited via recruitment agencies.
 Our recruitment process conforms to regulatory requirements and the fair and ethical treatment of temporary employees.

 Previously all agencies have been required to confirm on an annual basis that they are not involved in slavery or human trafficking.
-In addition, during 2018 we completed a desktop review of the policies and practices undertaken by the recruitment agencies to confirm they were compliant with requirements for modern slavery and payment of wages.
+During 2018 we completed a desktop review of the policies and practices undertaken by the recruitment agencies to confirm they were compliant with requirements for modern slavery and payment of wages.
 From these reviews there have been no signs of modern slavery.

-In 2019 we are committed to auditing the recruitment agencies we utilise across a range of topics including; modern slavery, business ethics, discrimination and bullying, recruitment practice, health and safety, payroll and competence.
+In 2019 we improved our process for reviewing recruitment agencies by auditing them across a range of topics, including; modern slavery, business ethics, discrimination and bullying, recruitment practice, health and safety, payroll and competence.
+The audits highlighted minor issues however none of these were related to modern slavery.
+Feedback was provided to the recruitment agencies to assist them in improving their systems and processes.

-We acknowledge that further work is required with our wider supply chain to confirm modern slavery requirements are in place and this will be developed following the recruitment agency exercise.
+We acknowledge that further work is required with our wider supply chain as part of our approach to risk management and mitigation to confirm modern slavery requirements are in place.
+We will aim to include a review of modern slavery in the audits of suppliers and sub-contractors during 2020.

 Subsidiary companies of Keltbray Group (Holdings) Limited meeting the criteria to require the preparation of an annual slavery and human trafficking statement, in accordance with the Modern Slavery Act 2015, that are included within the scope of this statement: